 - Telehealth virtual care can include Medicare annual wellness visits for patient check-ins and COVID-19 education.
 You can use telehealth for new and established patient visits (CMS waived requirements that telemedicine can only be conducted with existing patients.).
 Or use it to monitor patients with chronic care issues (see below).
 Advanced care planning, smoking cessation, annual depression, or alcohol screenings can be conducted online and reimbursed.

 - Remote patient monitoring gives clinicians a way to keep tabs on their customers without requiring an office visit.
 You can monitor weight, blood pressure, respiratory flow, vitals, and pulse oximetry online.
 Most telehealth apps work with remote sensors that allow patient data to flow to your practice.
 There are basically three CMS billable options for remote patient monitoring:

 - Educate the patient on the setup and operation of the remote monitoring device.
 Bill: CPT 99453.

 - Monitor patient recordings daily or any alerts.
 Bill: CPT 99454 each month.

 - If the doctor or midlevel must consult with the patient, for example, about weight reduction strategies, you can also bill CPT 99457 for up to 20-minutes, and 99458 for each 20-minute increment afterward.

 Self-measured blood pressure has a different set of codes, and they require a treatment plan.

-While CMS has made a number of concessions to help during the COVID-19 crisis, always check with private payers to determine reimbursement requirements.
+While CMS has made several concessions to help during the COVID-19 crisis, always check with private payers to determine reimbursement requirements.
 Ask the payers these questions:

 - Is telemedicine covered?